PlaidCloud/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 The [network policies](/docs/tasks/administer-cluster/declare-network-policy/) for a namespace allows application authors to restrict which pods in other namespaces may access pods and ports within their namespaces.
-Many of the supported [Kubernetes networking providers](/docs/concepts/cluster-administration/networking/) now respect network policy.
+Many of the supported [PlaidCloud networking providers](/docs/concepts/cluster-administration/networking/) now respect network policy.

 Quota and limit ranges can also be used to control whether users may request node ports or